ishanpurohit/aws-app-one/README.md

 ---

 ## Architecture Diagram
-- In this Design

 This solution is centered on Amazon Neptune Database and Amazon Neptune Analytics as the primary graph services.

 The architecture includes:

-- **Application / Compute Layer**
-  - Represents the workload interacting with Amazon Neptune Database.
+- **Application / Compute Layer** - Represents the workload interacting with Amazon Neptune Database.

 - **Amazon Neptune Database**
   - Acts as the operational graph datastore.